Academics Menu ▾

 The MBA is a time-honored milestone in the path to business leadership.
 But more and more, businesses are looking for skills that go beyond the traditional.
 They’re looking for entrepreneurial leaders who are driven to pursue growth in a business climate that is diverse, dynamic and demanding.
 These new skills include the ability and willingness to take calculated risks and build smart, agile teams that deliver results.
 You can expect to develop these talents as you complete the William Woods University online MBA in Entrepreneurial Leadership.

-William Woods is a member of the Accreditation Council for Business Schools and Programs, and this online MBA is approved by the Higher Learning Commission.
+The MBA program at William Woods University is accredited by the ACBSP (Accreditation Council for Business Schools and Programs) as well as the Higher Learning Commission.
 It’s designed to fit the schedules of working professionals and can be completed in two years or less through online courses.
 To make this an investment you can count on, your tuition will not go up as long as you stay continuously enrolled.

 In this program, you can expect rigorous coursework with real-world relevance, designed and taught by professionals who have proven their expertise in the corporate world.
 The online MBA degree’s strong theoretical background is balanced by an emphasis on practice that puts theory to work.

 Business and managerial skills are in high demand in today’s job market, with many MBA students transitioning to an entrepreneurial program focus to broaden their career reach.
 Job opportunities for MBA graduates include:

 - High-end management consultant

 An online MBA provides a diverse credential for exceptional career flexibility and achievement.
 The skills you develop in our online program — leadership, financial competency, organizational theory, information systems and more — will show your organization that you are ready to take your place among its leaders.
 Chief among these skills is entrepreneurship, which will help you find new ways to lead and create solutions in a world of constrained resources, environmental challenges and competitive global markets.